 Don even created a Facebook event page for the campaign.
 On the page he shares his story.

 “The flu is REAL!” he writes.
 “It can be deadly and it can cost you more than a few days in bed.
 Stop whining and crying about it, suck it up and go get your shot today.”

-Now in its fifth year, Don has seen #WeCanForLeeann steadily grow.
+Now in its sixth year, Don has seen #WeCanForLeeann steadily grow.